alifirhas/cmdk-revision/src/503-519/511-This-is-the-real-trap.md

 The battle lasted a day and a night, and finally ended with Tyrael being severely wounded by having his two wings of light severed.

-Tyrael lay on the ground, still maintaining his mortal appearance, facing Roy's frostmourne sword tip, his face was calm, and he said to Roy "Demon Osiris, this time you won, but I guarantee that the revenge of the high heaven will come soon, and you will be sealed in this world like Mephisto Diablo!"
+Tyrael lay on the ground, still maintaining his mortal appearance, facing Roy's frostmourne sword tip, his face was calm, and he said to Roy "Demon Osiris, this time you won, but I guarantee that the revenge of the High Heaven will come soon, and you will be sealed in this world like Mephisto Diablo!"

 "Strange, I thought you would say: 'Nephalem won't let you go' or something..."
 Roy showed a wicked smile "What?
 Don't you plan to ask those Nephalem people for help this time?"

-"High-level heaven also has the mission of high-level heaven!"
+"High Heaven also has the mission of High Heaven!"
 Tyrael responded coldly "Fighting with demons is the responsibility of angels!
 Kill me, but next time, I will not let you go!"

 Roy put away his sword, stretched out his demonic claws, grabbed Tyrael's head, lifted him up and twisted him into the air, staring straight at him, Tyrael's face was expressionless, and he looked like he was slaughtering his neck.